Last Updated: 2021

 This simple phrase summarizes the primary purpose of this book.
 Too often importers are overly reliant on their customs broker to manage all of the minute details of the import entry process only to find out later that the regulators hold the importer primarily accountable for any errors the broker makes.
 Importing into the U.S. is a complex multifaceted process.
 This text delves into the regulatory aspects of the U.S. importing process, specifically the U.S. customs entry.

-This book will cover the following:
+U.S. Import Regulations will cover the following:

 - What are the regulations & who are the regulators?